avanzosc/sale-addons/sale_order_vehicle/README.rst

 Sale Order Vehicle
 ==================

-The vehicle field in sale orders and project tasks.
+The vehicle field in sale orders.
+When the sales order is confirmed, brings the vehicle to the project.

 Bug Tracker
 ===========